josefdlange/slackborg/README.md

 # Installation

 Right now, I'd probably suggest spinning up a `virtualenv` and running `python setup.py develop` inside of it.

+# Usage

-Then, make yourself a script to run your bot, and define your commands, like so:
+Write yourself a script to declare your commands and run your bot, like so:

 ```
 import os